 So if that app continues to be developed as the trials go along, I think it would be really useful.
 I know cinemas have been a bit reluctant to allow people in with mobile phones, but if this kind of app can work, then there’s no reason why it shouldn’t be rolled out more widely.
 So we’ll see what happens there, it will be interesting to see if anything comes of it.

-The final thing I want to talk about is a trip to the theatre.
-This has been my favourite activity I think, with the Hokusai exhibition a close second, admittedly.
-I hadn’t really been aware of audio description in the theatre before.
-Well, I think I vaguely knew it was a thing, but it’s only since coming to London that I’ve really been able to read about it, and hear about how good people find it.
-And so I was very curious about it.
+My recent trip to the theatre has been my favourite activity I think, with the Hokusai exhibition a close second.
+I hadn’t been aware of audio description in the theatre before, so when I started reading about it when I came up to London, I was very curious about it.

 I do love the theatre, even though I haven’t really been that often for a while.
 When I used to come up to London as a kid, we used to go to pantomimes and musicals.
 I remember going to see Oliver and Wind In The Willows for instance.
 And I went to see The Lion King two or three years ago with some friends of mine.
 But none of those were with audio description.

-So I recently booked for Mum and I to go and see The Mousetrap at St Martin’s Theatre, where we would get a touch tour and then the audio-described show itself.
-It turned out there were quite a few people there for this, so it was clearly popular.
+So I recently booked for Mum and I to go and see The Mousetrap at St Martin’s Theatre, where we would get a touch tour and then the audio described show itself.
+It turned out there were quite a few people there for it, so it was clearly popular.

 The touch tour took place a couple of hours before the play, and there were two describers from VocalEyes there to help us.
 We got taken through the back corridors of the theatre and up on to the stage, where the cast got to say hello and tell us who they played, which also gave us a sense of their voices.
 They didn’t stay for the touch tour, because they obviously have to go off and relax and get ready for the show, which is fair enough.
 But it was nice of them so say hello.